edysegura/mock-server-api/README.md

 # Mock Server APIs

-This repo is provide a very easy way to bring up a mock/stub server API to accelerate your development.
+This repo provides a very easy way to bring up a mock/stub server API to accelerate your development.

 ## References